Updated Jan 10, 2023

 Net metering is also available at the commercial level for Idaho businesses and property owners.
 Net metering for commercial and governmental institutions not only helps with energy efficiency but can also make the building more sustainable and profitable long term.

-Commercial net metering is not mandated by the state of Idaho, but there are good programs from some of the top energy providers.
+The state of Idaho does not mandate commercial net metering, but there are good programs from some of the top energy providers.
 If you are interested in net metering, make sure to reach out to several companies to see what your options are.
 Large commercial solar panel installations can greatly impact the amount of solar power available in a city.

-If you are interested in a low-interest energy loan, you can claim up to $100,000 of available funds through the Idaho low interest energy loan programs.
-Things like solar water heat, solar photovoltaics, geothermal energy, and even hydroelectric are all part of this loan program.
-It is important to sign up for this loan program prior to attempting to afford the solar panel system; if you don’t, the loan could be denied after the fact.
+If you are interested in a low-interest energy loan, you can claim up to $100,000 of available funds through the Idaho low-interest energy loan programs.
+This loan program includes solar water heat, solar photovoltaics, geothermal energy, and hydroelectric.
+It is important to sign up for this loan program before attempting to afford the solar panel system; if you don’t, the loan could be denied after the fact.
 Some residential customers have access to this loan, but the maximum amount is $15,000.

 The Dominion Energy Thermawise program is essentially the same as the residential program because it helps business owners save money on making their homes more energy efficient and greener.
 There are individual rebates for each upgrade you decide to use for your home.
 However, some are going to be more beneficial than others.

-Some of the solar initiatives will offer a credit of $750 or more.
-Always check before purchasing your solar system to ensure that it is eligible for the upgrade.
+Some solar initiatives will offer a credit of $750 or more.
+Always check before purchasing your solar system to ensure it is eligible for the upgrade.

 As more and more people become interested in solar panel installation, companies and states are working to create incentives to help with the incredibly high initial costs.
-These costs are difficult to justify for some, but in the end, the overall ability to create your own electricity is a tremendous benefit to being a home or business owner.
+These costs are difficult to justify for some.
+Still, in the end, the overall ability to create your electricity is a tremendous benefit to being a home or business owner.
 The best advice we can give is to ensure that you take advantage of these incentives because they expire.

-Solar is worth it in Idaho because there are so many incentives to make the program worthwhile.
-Idaho is not necessarily a leader in clean energy, but they are working on more and more programs to help you move away from having an electric bill and closer to producing all of your own energy.
+Solar is worth it in Idaho because there are many incentives to make the program worthwhile.
+Idaho is not necessarily a leader in clean energy.
+Still, they are working on more and more programs to help you move away from having an electric bill and closer to producing all of your own energy.

 Solar panels are not offered for free in Idaho.
 There are rebates from the federal government and the state of Idaho, but you will still need to pay for your entire system.

 Currently, the solar rebates in Idaho include federal rebates and state-level rebates.
-However, the federal rebates are set to expire in 2024, and unless there is some kind of change, it will be very hard to save money on your solar panel installation in the state of Idaho.
+The federal rebates have been extended through 2032 due to the recent extension through the Inflation Reduction Act.
 Keep this in mind if you are currently searching and deciding if it’s time to invest.